 - HistogramCompute: Same shader as before but faster (does not work in DX9).

 A collateral effect of hotsampling is that if the game is rendering in high definition, you will only see part of the game on your screen.
-These shaders render the game in a thumbnail preview/picture-in-picture view, so that you can see the whole game window on your monitor.
+These shaders render the game in a thumbnail preview/picture-in-picture view so that you can see the whole game window on your monitor.
 It is also useful for looking at the screenshot as a thumbnail to see how well it reads and looks in a smaller size, and what probably most people will see when they first stumble upon your shot.

 - HotsamplingHelper: As explained above, draws a scaled-down version of the image onto the screen.
 The size and position of the overlay are configurable.

 - FreezeShot: This one is similar to the previous shader whilst also adding the capability to rotate the thumbnail, so it's useful for seeing how a vertical shot will look after rotating it (in the case you are not using a vertical AR).
-The shader has more options that are irrelevant for the purpose stated here and will be touched on later.
+The shader has more options that are irrelevant to the purpose stated here and will be touched on later.
 Be sure to turn on the Black Background option and use a value of 1 in the Layer Depth value for an easier hotsampling experience.

 I am using quotes since the title can be deceptive.
 What I mean by it is that these shaders can be used in most situations since they can improve how a scene looks, especially in old titles.
 It's worth pointing out that most of these shaders are situational, so you will have to ask yourself if the scene benefits from the use of a specific shader.
 But before listing the shaders I will first introduce you to one that can be useful in conjunction with the rest.